SI.Fi

 - Select the group that you want to assign to that keypad

-- Arrow up will move the group to it’s upper limit
+- Arrow up will move the group to its upper limit

-- Arrow up with line above it will move group up to it’s next Intermediate Position if it has any set, if not it will go to upper limit
+- Arrow up with line above it will move group up to its next Intermediate Position if it has any set, if not it will go to upper limit

 - Square button will stop the group when moving

-- Arrow down with line under it will move the group down to it’s next Intermediate Position if it has any set, if not it will go to lower limit
+- Arrow down with line under it will move the group down to its next Intermediate Position if it has any set, if not it will go to lower limit

-- Arrow down will move the group to it’s lower limit
+- Arrow down will move the group to its lower limit

-Test Keypad for Troubleshooting:
+Test Keypad for Troubleshooting

 - This virtual keypad sends a broadcast command to verify that every motor in the system is functioning properly.